top of page

 Team in Brazil

-has conducted two successful programmes which lead to a third co-operation with the Genesis incubation centre and FAPERJ institute for technology.
-Starting with workshops in home maintenance (painting,
+conducted two successful programmes which lead to a third co-operation with the JUMP programme, supported by Genesis incubation centre and FAPERJ institute for technology.
+Our Pet Professional programme connected the Instituto with government and private enterprise as well as the the Banco Credito to provide micro credit loans.

 1459047_435647423213872_2147402830_n.jpg